Denton Collaborative Divorce Attorneys

 Collaborative divorce is a four-step process:

-1. Initial meeting: The spouses and their attorneys will meet to discuss the goals of the divorce and to sign a participation agreement.
+- Initial meeting: The spouses and their collaborative divorce attorneys will meet to discuss the goals of the divorce and to sign a participation agreement.
 This agreement states that the spouses will work together in good faith to reach a settlement and that they will not go to court.
-If the spouses are unable to reach a settlement, they will need to hire new attorneys to represent them in court.
+If the spouses are unable to reach a settlement, they will need to hire new divorce attorneys to represent them in court.

-3. Negotiation: The spouses and their attorneys will meet to negotiate the terms of the divorce.
+- Negotiation: The spouses and their collaborative divorce lawyer will meet to negotiate the terms of the divorce.
 This may include property division, child custody, child support, and spousal support.
 The attorneys will help their clients understand their rights and responsibilities under Texas law and will help them negotiate a fair settlement.

 Collaborative divorce is a private process that allows the spouses to maintain control over the outcome of their case.
 It is also typically less expensive and time-consuming than going to court.
 However, it is not right for everyone.
 If you and your spouse are unable to work together, you may need to go to court to resolve your differences.